Neurodivergent student support

 - Please note that the rooms do not lock, for your safety.

-Register for a Learning Access Plan (LAP)
+Register for a Disability Access Plan (DAP)

 - any strategies recommended for minimising this impact.

-Please visit the Disability & Accessibility Services webpage for more information about how to register and the supports we can provide.
+Visit the Disability & Accessibility Services webpage for more information about how to register and the supports we can provide.